makrai/notes/acs-24-morph-probe-manuscript.md

+Morphosyntactic probing of multilingual BERT models
+J Acs, E Hamerlik, R Schwartz, NA Smith, A Kornai Natural Language Engineering 30 (4), 753-792

+# History of the notes

+* Makrai wrote these notes based on a manuscript:
-J Ács
+  * J Ács
-Multilingual Morphological Probes for Contextual Word Representations
+  * Multilingual Morphological Probes for Contextual Word Representations
+* He didn't check whether the info in the notes really appeared in the paper

+---

 We will publicly release our code and data

 # Intro